 III.
-RELATING $\mathcal{K}{df}$ to the scattering amplitude
+RELATING \mathcal{K}{df} to the scattering amplitude

-In this section we derive the relation between $\mathcal{K}{df}$ and the physically-observable scattering amplitude in the coupled two- and three-particle sector.
-The quantization condition derived in the previous section depends on $\mathcal{K}{df}$ and also on the finite-volume quantities $F_2$ and $F_3$ .
-The two-particle finite-volume factor, $F_2$ , is a known kinematic function whereas its three-particle counterpart, $F_3$ , depends on kinematic factors as well as the two-to-two scattering amplitude at two-particle energies below three-particle threshold.
-Thus, if one uses the standard Lüscher approach to determine the two-to-two scattering amplitude in the elastic region, then both $F_2$ and $F_3$ are known functions and each finitevolume energy above three-particle threshold gives a constraint on $\mathcal{K}{df}$ .
+In this section we derive the relation between \mathcal{K}{df} and the physically observable scattering amplitude in the coupled two- and three-particle sectors.
+The quantization condition derived in the previous section depends on \mathcal{K}{df} and also on the finite-volume quantities F_2 and F_3 .
+The two-particle finite-volume factor, F_2 , is a known kinematic function, whereas its three-particle counterpart, F_3 , depends on kinematic factors as well as the two-to-two scattering amplitude at two-particle energies below the three-particle threshold.
+Thus, if one uses the standard Lüscher approach to determine the two-to-two scattering amplitude in the elastic region, then both F_2 and F_3 are known functions and each finite-volume energy above the three-particle threshold gives a constraint on \mathcal{K}{df} .

-It follows that one can, in principle, use LQCD, or other finite-volume numerical techniques, to determine the divergence-free K-matrix via Eq.
+It follows that one can, in principle, use LQCD, or other finite-volume numerical techniques, to determine the divergence-free K matrix via Eq.
 (79).
 As we have already stressed, this infinite-volume quantity is unphysical in several ways.
 First, the $i\epsilon$ pole prescription is replaced by the modified principal value prescription.
-Second, the K-matrix depends on the cutoff functions $H_2$ and $H_3$ .
+Second, the K matrix depends on the cutoff functions H_2 and H_3 .
 And, finally, the physical singularities that occur at all above-threshold energies in the three-to-three scattering amplitude are subtracted to define a divergence-free quantity.

-To relate $\mathcal{K}{df}$ to physical scattering amplitudes, we take a carefully defined infinite-volume limit of the result for $\mathcal{M}L$ given in Eq.
-(77) such that $\mathcal{M}L$ goes over into the matrix of infinite-volume scattering amplitudes.
+To relate \mathcal{K}{df} to physical scattering amplitudes, we take a carefully defined infinite-volume limit of the result for \mathcal{M}L given in Eq.
+(77), such that \mathcal{M}L goes over to a matrix of infinite-volume scattering amplitudes.
 This is the approach taken in Ref.
-[29] to derive a relation between $\mathcal{K}{df,3}$ and the three-particle scattering amplitude in theories with a $\mathbb{Z}2$ symmetry preventing two-to-three transitions.
-The extension here is the need to consider a coupled set of equations with both two- and three-particle channels.
+[29] to derive a relation between $\mathcal{K}{df,3}$ and the three-particle scattering amplitude in theories with a \mathbb{Z}2 symmetry preventing two-to-three transitions.
+The extension here is that we must consider a coupled set of equations with both two- and three-particle channels.